gireeshcse/gireeshcse.github.io/blog/journal/markdown/kubernetes.md

         - leader election
             - a mechanism that decides which instance of the application should be active while the others remain idle but ready to take over if the active instance fails.

+    * Benefits

+        - Automatically adjusting to changing load.
+        - Simplifying Application Development
+            - Applications can query Kubernetes API to obtain info about their environment.

 - Computer Cluster
     - Machines are split into two groups.
         - Kubernetes Control Plane
             - Brain of cluster
+            - Master node(s)
+            - Components that control the cluster run on these nodes.
+            - One or more master nodes.
         - Kubernetes Workload Plane.
             - Runs our apps
+            - Worker nodes(s)
+            - Kubernetes components on worker nodes communicate with those running on the master, but never with each other.
+            - Each node also runs several kubernetes components that manage the apps running on the node.

+    - Components of the Kubernetes Control Plane
+        - etcd
+                * Distributed datastore persists the objects we create through API.
+The server is the only component that talks to etcd.

+            - Kubernetes API Server
+                    * Developers and operators create objects via the API
+                    * Kubernetes Components on worker nodes communicate only with API Server.
+                    * API Server stores objects in distributed data store.
+No other components access the store directly.

+                - Scheduler
+                    * Decides on which worker node eaach application instance should run.

+                - Controllers
+                    * Each controller has a different task.
+Most of them create objects from the objects we create.

+    - Worker Node Components

+            * Several Kubernetes components also run on these nodes.
+They perform the task of running, monitoring and providing connectivity between our applications.

+        - Kubelet
+            - Nodes agent.
+            - Manages the applications running on the node.
+            - Instructs the container runtime to run the apps and get their status.

+        - Kubelet Proxy

+            - Creates a virtual load balancer for each application that needs it.

+        - Container Runtime
+            - Typically Docker, but other runtimes are increasingly common.
+            - Applications run in containers and are started by the Container Runtime.

     - Non-production clusters can use a single master node, but highly avaliable clusters use at least three physical master nodes to host the Control Plane.
     - The number of worker nodes depends on the number of application we will deploy.